Human rights violations by the CIA: Assassinations

 CIA personnel were involved in attempted assassinations of foreign government leaders such as Fidel Castro.
 They provided support to those that killed Patrice Lumumba.
 In yet another category was noninterference in the Republic of Vietnam (South Vietnam) Coup d'état in which President Ngo Dinh Diem was killed.

 A distinction has been drawn between political assassinations and "targeted killing" of leaders of non-state belligerents.

 Castro

 The CIA recruited Sam Giancana (pictured), Santo Trafficante and other mobsters to assassinate Fidel Castro.

 Perhaps the best-documented account of CIA-sponsored assassination plans were against President Fidel Castro of Cuba.

 According to columnist Jack Anderson, the first attempt was part of the Bay of Pigs Invasion operation, but five more teams were sent, the last apprehended on a rooftop within rifle range of Castro, at the end of February or beginning of March 1963.

-Maheu was identified as the team leader, who recruited John Roselli, a gambler with contacts in the Italian American Mafia and Cuban underworlds.
+Robert Maheu was identified as the team leader, who recruited John Roselli, a gambler with contacts in the Italian American Mafia and Cuban underworlds.
 The CIA assigned two operations officers, William King Harvey and James O'Connell, to accompany Roselli to Miami to recruit the actual teams.